List of Teen Titans (TV series) characters: Larry

-Nosyarg Kcid, a.k.a.
-Larry, is Robin's Bat-Mite-like counterpart from another dimension.
+Larry (voiced by Dee Bradley Baker) is Robin's Bat-Mite-like counterpart from another dimension.
 His right index finger has the power to bend reality, and he uses it to watch Robin and his adventures.
 He enters the Titans' dimension to help fix Robin's broken arm, but fails to do so.
 He breaks his own finger during a scuffle with Robin as he keeps insisting on helping him; as a result, his reality-warping power is unleashed upon the city, changing it first into an embodiment of a child-drawn picture, and later into a dark, demonic domain when Titans foe Johnny Rancid seizes the power for himself.
 After Larry's finger is repaired and all is brought back to normal, he returns to his own dimension, but not before Robin offers him the chance to fix his broken arm one last time.
 He succeeds, but accidentally leaves Robin stranded in a blank, white space in the process.